 |Litigation Home||Ongoing Litigation||Selected Cases||Alphabetical Case Index|

-The Commission’s complaint alleged that Craig, the Craig Committee, and Kaye L. O’Riordan, in her official capacity as treasurer of the Craig Committee, violated the Federal Election Campaign Act’s ban on converting campaign funds to personal use when the Craig Committee paid more than $200,000 in legal expenses related to Craig’s 2007 arrest at the Minneapolis-St. Paul International Airport.
+The Commission’s complaint alleged that Craig, the Craig Committee, and its treasurer violated the Federal Election Campaign Act’s (FECA) ban on converting campaign funds to personal use by spending approximately $200,000 on legal expenses related to Craig’s 2007 arrest at the Minneapolis-St. Paul International Airport.
 52 U. S. C. §30114(b) (at the time 2 U. S. C. §439a(b)).

 The defendants moved to dismiss the suit, but the district court denied their

 motion.
 The Commission then moved for summary judgment, arguing that Craig’s

 spending violated the FECA.
 The defendants responded by arguing that the use of

 campaign funds for the former Senator’s legal expenses was permissible under the